bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-debug.md

 >
 > Who can execute the method: any user

-The method `landing.repowidget.unregister` removes the widget for the Main page: our vibe.
-On success, it returns `true`; otherwise, it returns `false` or an error with a description.
+The method `landing.repowidget.debug` enables debug mode for all widgets of the current application.
+In this case, the Vue application will report more errors in the JS console for the developer's convenience.
+By default, the mode is disabled.

 ## Method Parameters